Maria Komnene, Queen of Jerusalem: Muslim threat

 Isabella and Humphrey's wedding was held at Kerak in late 1183.
 Maria attended despite being a personal enemy of the groom's stepfather, Raynald.
-Extravagant festivities were cut short by news of the approach of the Muslim army under Saladin.
+Extravagant festivities were cut short by the news of the approach of Saladin's army.
 The sultan had heard about the gathering and carefully planned his attack to increase the odds of obtaining valuable prisoners.
 It is probably from Maria, wife of his patron, that the chronicler Ernoul derives his account of the siege of Kerak.
 According to him, Humphrey's mother sent dishes from the wedding banquet to Saladin in return for his promise not to bombard the newlywed's lodgings.
-King Baldwin had meanwhile fallen out with Guy; he disinherited him and Sibylla, had Sibylla's son, Baldwin V, crowned as co-king, and led his army to the relief of Kerak.
+King Baldwin had meanwhile fallen out with Sibylla's husband, Guy.
+Upon hearing about the siege, he disinherited Guy and Sibylla and had Sibylla's son, Baldwin V, crowned as co-king.
+The king then led his army to the relief of Kerak.

 In 1184, Saladin again besieged Kerak and once more fled before Baldwin IV's army.
 Knowing that all the king's troops were at Kerak, he attacked Nablus between 8 and 10 September.
-As Balian was at Kerak too, it was presumably Maria who conducted the defence.
+As Balian was at Kerak too, Hamilton concludes that it was presumably Maria who conducted the defence.
 The city was unwalled and she could do nothing to prevent Saladin from sacking it, but no Franks were killed because she took the entire population inside the citadel.